 The plan must cover secured and unsecured debts as per the requirements of the bankruptcy law.
-Payment to secured debt should equal at least the value of the collateral.
+One important criterion and rider for the payment plan is that the suggested payment to the secured creditors’ should at least be equal to the value of the collateral asset.
+So nothing less than the security provided will be acceptable for the secured debt payment plan.
 Payment towards secured debt could stretch beyond the plan term.
 The payment to unsecured creditors must at least equal to the payment such debts would have gotten under the Chapter 7 bankruptcy.

 The bankruptcy judge should approve the payment plan from the debtor.
 After the confirmation hearing (within 45 days of the date of filling the payment plan), the debtor can start making the payments.
 After this, the trustee can forward those payments to the creditors.

-In this bankruptcy, the debtor doesn’t get the discharge until they make all the payments.
-There is, however, one exception to this rule, and it is “hardship discharge.”
+In this type of bankruptcy, the debtor does not get the discharge until they make all the payments.
+However, there is one exception to this rule.
+And that is known as “Hardship Discharge”.
 Under this, the debtor gets a discharge if they can give evidence that they were unable to make the payments with no fault of theirs.
 Or, the reason for not making full payments was not under their control, such as severe illness.
-This exception, however, applies only if the creditors get at least as much as they would have got under the Chapter 7 bankruptcy.
+For the application of this exception, there is one condition or rider.
+And it provided that, the creditors should get a minimum at least equal to what they would have been got under the Chapter 7 bankruptcy.
 We call such a rule meeting the “best interests of creditors” test.

-So, once the debtor makes all the payments, they get a discharge.
+And once all the payments are made by the debtor, he gets a discharge.
 A debtor, however, can also choose to dismiss the Chapter 12 case or change it into Chapter 7.